BlindspotSoftware/dutctl/README.md

 # Raodmap
 This project is in it's kickoff phase.
 Beta-Versions will be released onece the initial system architecture is set up and and the first module is implemented.
-More modules will then follow in further beta versions until basic features are supported to control a DUT for a basic development cycle.
+More modules will then follow in further beta versions until a set of features is supported to control a DUT for a basic development cycle.
+See the project's [milstones}(https://github.com/BlindspotSoftware/dutctl/milestones?direction=asc&sort=due_date&state=open) for more details.

-- [ ] Set up system architecture
-- [ ] Implement communication layer
-- [ ] Implement configurable module system
-- [ ] Release 1st beta version

 # Contributing
 Until MVP is finished, external contributions most likely won't be handled.